mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 ### Don't be afraid to put functions in containers

 Another good example of how you can leverage the fact that functions are objects is by putting functions inside containers.
-You won't need to do it every day, but it's good to remember that you can do it.
 As an example, I will show you two ways in which you can write a function that accepts a string and returns the string in [alternating caps](https://en.wikipedia.org/wiki/Alternating_caps):

 ```py